Disclosure: We may earn money or products from the companies mentioned in this post.

 The average number of surviving rabbits per litter can widely vary depending on a number of factors that we’ll discuss below.

 Litter size is a characteristic that will vary between various breeds of rabbits.
-In general, larger breeds have more baby bunnies in each litter.

 The breeds of rabbits that produce the largest litters are: